AsrorbekQ/AsrorbekQ/README.md

 - 👋 Hi, I’m Asrorbek Qalandarov.
-- 🇺🇿 I’m interested in Politics and Maths.
+- 🇺🇿 I study at Presidential school in Khiva.
-- 👀 I’m looking to collaborate on ML.
+- 👀 I’m looking to collaborate on Golang.
-- 📫 How to reach me @asrorbek1314(instagram.com).
+- 📫 How to reach me @asrorbek1314(instagram) or @Asrorbek_13(telegram).

 Skills:
 - Python